TTecLinc/peilinyang/_pages/research.md

 [Numerical solution and parameter estimation for uncertain SIR model with application to COVID-19 pandemic](https://tteclinc.github.io/peilinyang//files/UncertaintySIR.pdf) (with Xiaowei Chen, Jing Li, Chen Xiao).
 2020. *Fuzzy Optimization and Decision Making*

-### Work in Progress

-How to Use Cluster Conformal Inference to Improve Prediction: Evidence from a Health Policy Field Experiment.
-2024.

 ### Working Papers
 [Maximize the Efficiency of Healthcare Matching: a Simple Modification](https://tteclinc.github.io/peilinyang//files/Healthcare_matching.pdf).
 2022. _a technical note on health care resources allocation system during pandemic_.